 It’s a strange phenomenon mainly associated with knitwear, but pilling can strike your skincare routine as well as your cashmere, causing the pricey skin serum or high end foundation you forked out for to quite literally roll off of your face.
-Not okay from any angle and immensely frustrating when you’ve got a life to be getting on with.
-It happens to makeup pros too.
-Just this week makeup artist Rose Gallagher took to Instagram to explain some of the main causes of pilling and share her hacks for dealing with it.
+Not okay and immensely frustrating when you’ve got a life to be getting on with.
+It even happens to makeup pros.
+"I do know that I sometimes struggle with layering a cream formula on top of a silicone-based product but why, scientifically, skincare and makeup pilling happens, I'm not sure, says MUA and makeup entrepreneur Daniel Sandler .
+And Rose Gallagher, helpfully, took to Instagram to explain some of the main causes of pilling and share her hacks for dealing with it

 You’re rushing your regime